vectordotdev/vector/website/docs/reference/sinks/elasticsearch.md

 ### compression

 The compression mechanism to use.
+Note that AWS hosted Elasticsearch is unable to use compression.